OLC-Bioinformatics/ConFindr/docs/install.md

 - [SAMtools (>=1.6)](https://github.com/samtools/samtools)
 - [pysam (>=0.15)](https://pypi.org/project/pysam/)

-If you want to run in Nanopore mode, you'll also need to get [minimap2](https://github.com/lh3/minimap2).
+If you want to run ConFindr in Nanopore mode (`-dt Nanopore`), you'll also need to install [minimap2](https://github.com/lh3/minimap2).

 Instructions on adding programs to your $PATH can be found [here](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix).